-Top 10 to Grow From Plant Cuttings
+Top 10 Easiest Plants to Propagate That Grow From Cuttings

 It’s true: This garden standby is in danger, but research is underway to save this beauty from downy mildew.
 But for the meantime, don’t count impatiens out in gardens that haven’t been afflicted with the disease!
 Resilient and reliable, it’s a cheerful, shade-loving flower that will do well in almost any part of the landscape.